 WASHINGTON (AP) — Gathered in the small assembly hall in Little Rock, Arkansas, their chairs spaced 6 feet (1.83 meters) apart, the business leaders listen admiringly to the nation’s chief law enforcement official.

-They ask Attorney General William Barr about elder fraud.
-They ask about the investigation into Russian interference in the 2016 election, about protection of federal monuments.
-And each thanks Barr for his devotion and service, praising him as a patriot who is working tirelessly to protect America and restore order.
+They ask Attorney General William Barr about elder fraud and other subjects.
+Each thanks Barr for his devotion and service, praising him as a patriot who’s working tirelessly to protect America and restore order.